p-friedl/100-days-of-code/log.md

 **Today's Progress**: Still working on the official [Django tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial01/).
 Today was about forms and Django's generic views.

 **Thoughts:** No special thoughts today. :)

+### Day 20: 2019 November 8, Friday

+**Today's Progress**: Needed to interrupt my initially planned progress on the official Django tutorial and support a friend again with the Python otree framework for social experiments.

+**Thoughts:** It's always a good feeling to share some knowledge and I'm glad I was able to help out especially with some knowledge I recently acquired via 100 Days Of Code.